neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart2.md

 | `padding` | `none` | `=` |
 | `padding` | `none` | `=` |

-Notice that since there were only 2 bits to use at the end, 4 `0`s were used as padding to the end to make the bit length (excluding any `=` padding) divisible by 6.
+Notice that since there were only 2 bits to use at the end, `0000` was used as padding to the end to make the bit length (excluding any `=` padding) divisible by 6.

 ---